Skip to main content

 Is Fleek good?

 Yes, Fleek is good for deployment & hosting work.
-Users particularly appreciate global edge deployment for low-latency agent apis.
-However, keep in mind less established than vercel/railway for production workloads.
+Users particularly appreciate global edge deployment reduces latency for ai agent apis compared to single-region cloud hosting by distributing workloads across 50+ edge locations worldwide.
+However, keep in mind less established ecosystem than vercel or railway for production workloads, with fewer enterprise features and soc 2/hipaa certifications.

 Is Fleek free?